skip to content

 The FEI defines the in-competition period as the period commencing one (1) hour before the beginning of the first horse inspection the day before a competition in which the athlete is scheduled to participate through to the end of the last competition at the event for that athlete or the sample collection process related to such competition.

-• Apply for a Therapeutic Use Exemption if a prescribed treatment involves prohibited substances or methods;
+• Apply for a Therapeutic Use Exemption if a prescribed treatment involves prohibited substances or methods

-World Anti-Doping Code and British equestrian anti-doping rules
+Wada Anti-Doping Code and British equestrian anti-doping

 UK ANTI-DOPING RULES

 Strict liability means that you are solely responsible for any banned substance you use, attempt to use, or is found in your system, regardless of how it got there or whether there was any intention to cheat.
+However, you do have some rights and responsibilities as an athlete.

-Apply to athletes only -
+Apply to athletes only

 Apply to athletes and athlete support personnel